Two-part winter storm may produce a moderate snowfall in D.C. area late Wednesday to Friday

-Combining both waves, most locations should see 2 to 3 inches on the low end and up to 6 to 7 inches of snow on the high end.
-However, locally somewhat lesser or greater amounts cannot be ruled out, depending on the exact track of the two waves, surface temperatures, and where any heavier bursts of snow develop.
+In total, most locations should see two to three inches of snow on the low end and up to six to seven inches on the high end.
+However, locally, somewhat lesser or greater amounts cannot be ruled out, depending on the exact track of the two waves, surface temperatures and where any heavier bursts of snow develop.

 Potential snow amounts

 Temperatures hovering near or even a little above freezing may limit the potential for snow accumulation during the first wave, especially inside the Beltway and to the east and south, where snow could mix with rain or sleet at times.
-However, some models show colder temperatures and the potential for a heavier burst of snow that allow amounts from the first wave to exceed current expectations even in the immediate area.
+However, some models show colder temperatures and the potential for a heavier burst of snow, allowing amounts from the first wave to exceed current expectations even in the immediate area.

-Cold air should become better established by the time the second wave arrives but, by then, the heaviest snow may focus south of Washington.
+Cold air should become better established by the time the second wave arrives, but by then the heaviest snow may focus south of Washington.
 Models differ in just how far south, and some show the possibility of up to several inches as far north as Washington’s northern suburbs.

 Taking both waves together, there is considerable uncertainty and boom and bust potential for snowfall amounts, but a few inches to around half a foot is the most likely range.
 We expect we’ll need to refine this forecast into Wednesday and, for the second wave, possibly Thursday.